 When you start building your international company, you may want to send a few of your current employees overseas to support company growth.
 However, nonnationals need the correct documentation for legal employment in your country of expansion.
-Globalization Partners ensures you have the right work visas for your employees abroad.

 Types of Work Visas